isomerpages/mlaw-marketingshopfront/_dispute-resolution/8-research-reports.md

 ---
-title: Research reports
+title: Research
-permalink: /dispute-resolution/research-reports/
+permalink: /dispute-resolution/research/
 ---

+Below is a tentative text. will discuss with SIDRA on content

 ### International Dispute Resolution Survey Final Report 2020